Adeola-Helen/A-B-n_Test_Analysis/Readme.md

 # A-B-n_Test_Analysis

 ## Welcome
 Welcome to my A/B/n Test Portfolio!
 This repository is part of a collection of projects that demonstrate my ability to apply analytical frameworks, statistical methods, and business reasoning to real-world problems.
-Here, I focus on an A/B/n testing project for a food and beverage context, showcasing how structured experimentation and statistical validation can guide product development and decision-making.
+Here, I focus on A/B/n testing projects, showcasing how structured experimentation and statistical validation can guide product or service development and decision-making.

 ## Project Structure
-The project folder includes the following components:
+Each analysis folder includes the following components:

 - **Executive Summary:** A high-level overview highlighting the key findings and outcomes of the A/B/n test.
 - **Objective:** The specific goals the test aimed to achieve and the questions it sought to answer.